sherone33/ContrabandPunk-Plugins/README.md

 ### 🟢 PATH B — Stash Contract (function: `addStashJSCode`) — *NO SIZE LIMIT*

 - **Byte budget: effectively unlimited** (5 KB+ confirmed working; you could submit hundreds of KB if you wanted)
-- **Visibility: project's website + `token-viewer.html` ONLY** — does NOT appear on OpenSea, MetaMask, Etherscan, or any third-party NFT viewer
+- **Visibility: project's website + `token-viewer.html` only** — doesn't appear on OpenSea, MetaMask, Etherscan, or any third-party NFT viewer
 - **Why no limit**: the Stash contract stores plugins as independent entries with no aggregation function.
 Reads happen one-entry-at-a-time, so the size of one plugin doesn't affect any other — and nothing has to be packaged together into a single `eth_call` response
-- **Best for**: ambitious plugins (full mini-games, complex animations, large libraries) where reaching all NFT viewers isn't critical
+- **Best for**: ambitious plugins --> cool games, complex animations, large libraries

 ### Which path will MY plugin end up on?